William, Prince of Wied

-William V, Prince of Wied (Wilhelm Adolph Maximilian Karl Fürst von Wied; 22 August 1845 – 22 October 1907) was a German officer and politician, elder son of Hermann, Prince of Wied.
+William V, Prince of Wied (Wilhelm Adolph Maximilian Karl Fürst von Wied; 22 August 1845 – 22 October 1907) was a German army officer and politician, elder son of Hermann, Prince of Wied.
 He was the father of William, Prince of Albania and brother of Queen Elisabeth of Romania.
 By birth he was a member of the House of Wied.

 Early life

-William was the second child and first son of Hermann, Prince of Wied (1814–1864), son of Johann August Karl, Prince of Wied and Princess Sophie Auguste of Solms-Braunfels, and his wife, Princess Marie of Nassau (1825–1902), daughter of William, Duke of Nassau and his first wife Princess Louise of Saxe-Hildburghausen.
-Through his mother he was descendant of William IV stadtholder of the Netherlands and George II of Great Britain.
+William was the second child and first son of Hermann, Prince of Wied (1814–1864), son of Johann August Karl, Prince of Wied (1779-1836) and Princess Sophie Auguste of Solms-Braunfels (1796-1855), and his wife, Princess Marie of Nassau (1825–1902), daughter of William, Duke of Nassau and his first wife, Princess Louise of Saxe-Hildburghausen.
+Through his mother he was descendant of William IV Stadtholder of the Netherlands and George II of Great Britain.

 Military career

 During the Austro-Prussian War in 1866, he was a lieutenant general staff of the 2nd Army.
 During 1870-71 he attended Franco-Prussian War.

 Between 1893 and 1897 he was the Imperial commissioner and military Chief of volunteer nurses in the army.
 In 1893 he was appointed as General of Infantry à la suite.